November 22, 2025

 3. What is Dependency Injection (DI) and how is it implemented in .NET?

-• In .NET: ASP.NET Core has a built-in DI container.
-You register services in Program.cs (or Startup.cs in older versions) and inject them via constructor injection.
+• In .NET: ASP.NET Core includes a built-in service container.
+You register services in Program.cs and usually inject them through constructors or endpoint parameters.

 • Lifetimes:

-• Transient: Created every time they are requested.
+• Transient: Created each time they are requested.
+Good for lightweight, stateless services.

-• Scoped: Created once per client request (HTTP request).
+• Scoped: Created once per request.
+Common for EF Core DbContext.

 Rarity: Very Common Difficulty: Medium